trackle-iot/trackle-arduino-library/README.md

 **Trackle [Arduino Library](https://github.com/trackle-iot/trackle-arduino-library/releases/latest)**

 ## Supported boards, Ethernet, WiFi...
-Trackle supports already a lot of boards, including support for ESP32, Particle, MicroPython, Node.js and many Single Board Computers.
+Trackle supports already a lot of boards.
-You can add your own hardware types easily (see [these](https://github.com/trackle-iot/trackle-arduino-library/tree/master/examples) examples for Arduino)!
+This Github project provides the Trackle library for the Espressif chips ESP32 using Arduino IDE.

+## Quickstart: Get a Device ID and a private key
+* Create an account on https://platform.iotready.it/
+* Open "My Devices" section from the drawer
+* Click the button "Claim a device"
+* Select the link "I don't have a device id", then Continue
+* The Device Id will be prompted on the screen and the private key file will be download with name xxxx.der where xxxx is Device ID
+* To estract the key in PEM format (the one you must use in firmware) you need to run from command line:
+'''
+openssl ec -in xxxx.der -inform DER -out xxx.pem -outform PEM
+'''
+* You should copy the content of xxxx-pem file into your arduino_secret.h as explained below

 ## Quickstart: ESP32 WiFi

-* Get a DeviceID and a private key from Trackle Platform
+* Get a Device ID and a private key from Trackle Platform
 * Import this library to Arduino IDE.
 Guide [here](http://arduino.cc/en/guide/libraries)
 * In Arduino IDE, select File -> Examples -> Trackle -> ESP32 generic WiFi
 * Update your arduino_secrets.h with these information: